growlix/growlix.github.io/_pages/about.md

   - /about.html
 ---

-I recently finished 1.5 years as an AI Resident at [FAIR](https://ai.facebook.com/), in which I applied empirical approaches to understanding deep learning systems under the supervision of [Ari Morcos](http://www.arimorcos.com/) and [Sergey Edunov](https://scholar.google.com/citations?user=5w7uYrIAAAAJ&hl=en).
+I recently finished 1.5 years as an AI Resident at [FAIR](https://ai.facebook.com/), in which I applied empirical approaches to understand deep learning systems under the supervision of [Ari Morcos](http://www.arimorcos.com/) and [Sergey Edunov](https://scholar.google.com/citations?user=5w7uYrIAAAAJ&hl=en).

 For my doctoral work, I studied the neurobiology of cognition.
 A friend once described my work as "translating weak electrical discharges in the brain into strong scientific statements about the mind".